How to watch March Madness - TV & Streaming Options

 Subscribing to a platform such as YouTube TV, Hulu + Live TV, DirecTV or Sling TV should cover you for the whole tournament, but if you would rather not pay the fee, hopefully our tips about utilizing the free trials might come in useful.

 Watching with friends is always a good option, as you might be able to reduce the cost between you.
 Just make sure that you do so responsibly and legally, as there are cybersecurity and legal issues that can arise from being tempted by illegal streams.
-Here’s to a fantastic March madness!
+Here’s to a fantastic March Madness!